tearflake/sexpression/docs/sexpression.md

 S-expressions (Symbolic Expressions) are a fundamental concept in computer science and programming language theory.
 S-expressions are a simple, yet powerful notation for representing nested list data structures and code in a parenthesized form.
 They are commonly associated with the Lisp family of programming languages, where they serve both as a way to represent code and data uniformly.

-*Sexpression* is a S-expression parsing library.
+*S-expression* is a S-expression parsing library.
 Other than usual treatment of atoms and lists, it features peculiar decisions in syntax definition regarding strings and comments.

 ## 2. informal definition